rppicomidi/ideacentreStick300-T100TA-linux/README.md

 # How to set up Xubuntu 22.04 on the Lenovo ideacentre Stick 300 or the Asus T100TA

-## Normal caveats with step-by-step guide
+## Introduction
-These instructions work today.
-They are probably only good for a few months.
-The instructions work equally well for the Lenovo ideacentre Stick 300 and the T100TA.
+These instructions and external hyperlinks work today.
+There will probably come a time when they no longer work.
+The instructions apply to both the Lenovo ideacentre Stick 300 and the Asus T100TA unless the heading over the steps says otherwise.

+I wrote these instructions with a lot of detail, references and commentary.
+I hope I don't offend those who just want a quick guide.
+If you find typos, facts I got wrong, or things that don't work for you, please file an issue.

 ## Credit where credit is due
 These instructions are based on the instructions I found [here](https://medium.com/@realzedgoat/a-sorta-beginners-guide-to-installing-ubuntu-linux-on-32-bit-uefi-machines-d39b1d1961ec).
 It's a good idea to read that document first because it describes the process in more detail and has pictures.
 The instructions were close but did not quite work.
 I got a